Best Car Shipping Companies

 Overlooking the bill of lading

 This document is critical as it outlines the condition of your car before shipping.
-Not thoroughly reviewing it could make it difficult to claim damages if they occur during transport.
+Not thoroughly reviewing it could make it difficult to claim damages that occur during transport.

 FAQ